matheus-bruscke/MatheusLittig/README.md

 # Hello, folks!

-I'm a Frontend Developer, UI/UX Designer, and writer in my spare time.
+I'm a Software Engineer, UI/UX Designer, and writer in my spare time.
 Here, you will find some personal projects that I thought would be interesting to share with the public, as well as some course projects that I completed during my journey as a developer! 😄

 You can find me at: